rachalSmith/city-lookup-react/README.md

 Information as scores out of 10 will be returned, such as Cost of Living and Commute.

-Eventually, other features will be added: two input fields to compare cities, search autofill, onHover to explain how scores are calculated.

 ### Project status: In active development
 - [x] Use API call to dynamically add number of cities available to search.